 - For students completing mathematics and chemistry prerequisites by taking equivalent courses, a minimum grade of C is required.

 - A personal meeting with a program advisor prior to beginning classes.

 - Proof of current American Heart Association CPR course for Healthcare Providers certification, on file in the Respiratory Care Office prior to starting clinical courses.
 CPR certification must be kept current throughout the program.

 - A Respiratory Care Student Physical Health Form and proof of immunizations must be submitted prior to participation in clinical courses, and updated annually at the student's expense.

-- Shadowing a respiratory therapist at a health care facility is required prior to admission to the Respiratory Care Program.
+- Shadowing a respiratory therapist at a health care facility is required prior to starting respiratory care courses.